Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Methodology

 \tool is essentially a gray-box fuzzing method.
 It shares the typical components of the conventional fuzzers, such as seed initialization and seed mutation.
 We briefly discuss the fuzzing loop and postpone the technical details to the next sections.

-{$\texttt{Pool}_{obj}$} \begin{itemize}[leftmargin=20pt] \item \textbf{Step 1: Seed initialization.} Initially, the seed corpus contains no transactions.
+{$\texttt{Pool}_{obj}$\xspace} \begin{itemize}[leftmargin=20pt] \item \textbf{Step 1: Seed initialization.} Initially, the seed corpus contains no transactions.
 Since smart contracts are stateful programs, transactions may use on-chain objects.
 We thus initialize an object pool, denoted as \objpool, by crawling all on-chain objects that are related to the target smart contract. \objpool will be initialized when the fuzzer starts and be reset to the initialized state before generating a new transaction.

-\item \textbf{Step 2: Type graph construction.} Since Move is a strongly typed language, we need to ensure the type validity of all the generated/mutated transactions.
-To this end, we construct a type graph $G$ to capture all necessary type-related information, which can then be used to guide the generation and mutation of transactions.
-Our usage of the type graph $G$ ensures that all the transactions produced are well-typed.
-Technical details will be introduced in Section~\ref{sec:type}.
+\item \textbf{Step 2: \wanxu{Dependency graph} construction.} Since Move is a strongly typed language, we need to ensure the type validity of all the generated/mutated transactions.
+To this end, we construct a \wanxu{dependency graph} $G$ to capture all necessary type-related information, which can then be used to guide the generation and mutation of transactions.
+Our usage of the \wanxu{dependency graph} $G$ ensures that all the transactions produced are well-typed.
+(Details in Section~\ref{sec:type})